Gabbykar/post-install-config/README.md

 <h3>2.)
 Configure Roles</h3>

-- Navigate to **Admin Panel -> Agents -> Roles**.
+- Go to **Admin Panel -> Agents -> Roles**.
-- Add a new role called **Supreme Admin**.
+- Add a new role  **Supreme Admin**.
-  - Define permissions for agents based on the role they will have.
-In this lab, we will give permissions for the Tickets, Tasks, and Knowledgebase sections.
+  - Give permissions for agents based on the role they will have.
+In this lab, we will give permissions for the Tickets, Tasks.

 <p>
 <img src="https://github.com/user-attachments/assets/d40ac78c-0bb1-458f-bd6e-12ad28719ecc"/>